qunitjs/qunitjs.com/pages/upgrade-guide-2.x.md

 ## Overview

 This guide will assist in upgrading from QUnit 1.x to QUnit 2.x.
-All breaking changes are listed below, along with how to upgrade your code to work with QUnit 2.x.
+All breaking changes are listed below, explaining how to upgrade your code to work with QUnit 2.x.

 Note that all the new APIs of QUnit 2.0 are already usable in QUnit 1.16, allowing you to migrate step by step.
 QUnit 2.0 will include a migration layer that throws descriptive errors for all deprecated methods (<code>"Global 'test()' method is removed, use 'QUnit.test() instead"</code>), to help you migrate to the new APIs.
 QUnit 2.1+ will remove that layer, causing failures that will be more difficult to debug (<code>"ReferenceError: test is not defined"</code>).

-### Only one global variable
+## Removed globals

-QUnit no longer exposes global variables for all of its API.
+QUnit no longer exposes multiple global variables.
 The only global variable still exposed is `QUnit`.
-Use `QUnit.module()` and `QUnit.test()` to define your testsuite, use the `assert` argument in test callbacks to write assertions.
+Use `QUnit.module()` and `QUnit.test()` to define your testsuite, and use the `assert` argument in test callbacks to write assertions.

-### Better async flow control

 The global `stop()` and `start()` methods are gone, replaced by `assert.async()`, which returns a callback.
 Execute this callback when your test is done.

-### Better reporter integration

-QUnit used to support registering callbacks by assigning to `QUnit.done` and other properties.
-This is replaced by calling `QUnit.done( callback )`.
-This style allows multiple reporters to register at the same time.

-### Renamed module hooks

-Renamed module's `setup` and `teardown` hooks to `beforeEach` and `afterEach`, moved `QUnit.push()` to `assert.push()`.

-### Implement custom assertions with `this.push()`

-To implement custom assertions, assign functions to `QUnit.assert`, inside use `this.push()`, replacing `QUnit.push`.

-### Removed test runner control methods

-Two methods that have been deprecated for a long time are finally gone, `QUnit.init` and `QUnit.reset`.

-### Renamed `QUnit.jsDump` to `QUnit.dump`

-Originally `jsDump` was a standalone library imported into QUnit.
-It has since evolved further within the library.
-To reflect that, the property was renamed.
-This should only affect custom reporter code, not regular testsuites.

-## Removed globals

 ### Replace `module()` with `QUnit.module()`

-The global function `module()` is gone, use `QUnit.module()` instead.
+The global function `module()` is gone.
+Use `QUnit.module()` instead.

 Before: